Maikxx/web-app-from-scratch-18-19/README.md

 ## Data sources

 * [apioffireandice](https://anapioficeandfire.com/) - A Game of Thrones api providing a lot of information about characters, books, houses and more.
+This API has no limits as to rates or authentication.

 ## License